nbubna/trigger/README.md

 have a click attribute itself, but was a child of an element that did have one.
  * Enter keyups (keyCode:13) are treated as clicks if their target lacks a "native response" to such events (e.g. in a textarea, it adds a new line, or on a link, it causes a click).
-The exception being if such an element has a keyup attribute declared on it.
+The exception being if such an element has a `keyup` or `key-enter` attribute declared on it.
  * When a click is used by trigger.js, it will automatically prevent the original event's default behavior, except in the case of radio buttons and checkboxes.
 The assumption is that the default behavior is replaced by the declared event sequence.